,

 Our Mental Health Team Practitioner comes into school to offer support to some of our children.
 This is usually over a 6 week period and in a small group or 1:1.
 Similar to an ELSA, they offer support to children around; self-esteem and confidence, worries and anxiety, relationships and emotional regulation.
 Throughout the six weeks, they are in regular contact with our Mental Health Lead and parents to share how the sessions are going and discuss any additional, ongoing support that may be needed.

-To find out more about the Mental Health Team please watch this video: https://youtu.be/4d7MDuEAHDE
+To find out more about the Mental Health Team please watch this video: Mental Health Support Team in Schools

 Please take a look at the leaflet below for further information.

-Children hve weekly PSHE lessons delivered hrough the HeartSmart Programme.
+Children have weekly PSHE lessons delivered through the HeartSmart Programme.
 We have chosen this programme because of the emphasis it places on teaching children about the importance of good mental health.
 You can read more about this programme by clicking here:

 Together in faith, we learn, we care, we serve, we share